Youth + Social Change through Youth Community Organizers

 - School of Unity and Liberation

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in community organizing in your community or organization, contact us.
+For more information about how Freechild Institute can support youth+ social change through youth community organizing in your community or organization, contact us.